virtualagc/virtualagc/yaShuttle/yaHAL-S/README.txt

 by a <RELATIONAL-EXP> or a <BIT-EXP> ... and aha!
 This clues us into the fact that any expression following the "IF" is going to have to evaluate to a BOOLEAN or BIT, so that it can reduce ultimately to TRUE or FALSE.
-Whereas I is numerical and not boolean.
-This reminds us that HAL/s enforces the distinction between arithmeticals and booleans, and *won't* just automatically say that 0 is the same as FALSE and non-zero is the same as TRUE as many of us are used to.
+Whereas I is arithmetical and not boolean.
+This reminds us that HAL/s enforces the distinction between arithmeticals and booleans, and *won't* just automatically say that 0 is the same as FALSE and non-zero is the same as TRUE as many of us are used to in some other languages.

 If we instead did the following: